-To maintain accuracy and consistency in ageing fish in New Zealand, the Ministry of Fisheries (now Ministry for Primary Industries (MPI)) held a fish ageing workshop in Wellington (May 2011), producing a document "Guidelines for the development of fish age determination protocols" (Ministry of Fisheries Science Group 2011) based on the workshop's results.
-From this, it was anticipated that age determination protocols would be developed for every species that was routinely aged through MPI funding.
+To maintain accuracy and consistency in ageing fish in New Zealand, the Ministry of Fisheries (now Ministry for Primary Industries (MPI)) held a fish ageing workshop in Wellington (May 2011), producing a document "Guidelines for the development of fish age determination protocols" (Ministry of Fisheries Science Group 2011).
+From this, it was anticipated that age determination protocols would be developed for every species routinely aged through MPI funding.

-This report describes the age determination protocol for an important New Zealand inshore finfish species: tarakihi (Nemadactylus macropterus).
+This report describes the age determination protocol for an important New Zealand inshore finfish species: tarakihi (Nemadactylus macropterus), and is an update of FAR 2014/53 (Walsh et al. 2014), the first published protocol for the species in New Zealand.
 A significant fishstock (TAR 1) for this species falls within Group 1 of the Draft National Fisheries Plan for Inshore Finfish, with service strategies that promote regular stock assessment, utilising routinely collected catch-at-age information.
 The purpose of the protocol is to describe methods used for otolith preparation and age determination to ensure accuracy and consistency over time.